-You will most likely lose your auto insurance coverage if you are charged with drinking and driving.
+You will most likely lose your auto insurance coverage if you face drinking and driving charges.
 However, you should inquire with your particular insurance company as the policy varies.

 Most insurance companies require that the name of the registered car owner is on the policy.
 However, certain companies may issue policies to someone who does own the vehicle.

 Florida, Michigan, New Jersey, New York, Pennsylvania, Hawaii, Kansas, Kentucky, Massachusetts, Minnesota, North Dakota and Utah, as well as Puerto Rico, all offer some form of no-fault insurance.
 You should inquire with your particular insurance provider regarding details.